 madness that serves the ruling class well.

 altogether.
 It was a race to the bottom.
 Resistance was futile!
-We
+(We have argued

 Neoliberal triumphalism got an echo because of the collapse of the Soviet Union